Structure, symbols and terminology | The Salvation Army

 Territorial Headquarters (THQ): The administrative headquarters for a Territory

 War CryThe Salvation Army's official flagship journal, many issues of which are published in many countries.
-The War Cry was first published in England in 1879
+The War Cry was first published in England in 1879.
+In the NZFTS region War Cry was renamed to SALT Magazine in April 2023.

 Young People’s Sergeant Major (YPSM): A local officer responsible for the young people's work, under the commanding officer